 Yes!
 You will receive your final edited digital images on a USB with permission to use your images for personal use.
 The images are high resolution and are not watermarked so you are not restricted in print size.
 I will also upload the images to a password protected online gallery for you so that you can share them with friends and family if you wish.

-It is my goal to have all of your photographs online in a private gallery ready to view and share with loved ones 4-6 weeks after your wedding.
+I have been told that I have the fastest turnaround on wedding photographs.
+It is my goal to have all of your photographs online in a private gallery ready to view and share with loved ones within a month after your wedding.

 I ask for a signed contract and a $1000 non-refundable retainer that is applied to your final balance.
 Both the contract and payments can be taken care of online.
 Please note that I can’t “pencil in” or hold dates.